und Beratungsstelle für NS-Verfolgte

 working at Ford Werke A.G. in Cologne during the war, said Melvyn Weiss, the

 attorney who filed the lawsuit.
-He said the vast majority were non-German
+He said the vast majority were non-German and

-and were not Jews.
+were not Jews.

 The first forced labor brought to the plant were French

-POWs in 1941, and by 1943 half the work force was slave labor, the suit
+POWs in 1941, and by 1943 half the work force was slave labor, the suit said.

-Cologne plant under utterly barbarous conditions," it said.
+plant under utterly barbarous conditions," it said.

 Laborers who became ill were sent to the Buchenwald

-concentration camp and were replaced by other concentration camp inmates,
+concentration camp and were replaced by other concentration camp inmates, the

-to Buchenwald, the suit said.
+Buchenwald, the suit said.

 Ford Werke doubled its profits by 1943 because it did

-not have to pay wages and eventually produced 60 percent of the 3-ton
+not have to pay wages and eventually produced 60 percent of the 3-ton tracked

-treatment of the company even after the United States entered the war.
+the company even after the United States entered the war.

 "The plant was left unharmed.
 The person who Henry Ford put in as the head of

-the plant stayed in," said Weiss, who also is involved in claims against
+the plant stayed in," said Weiss, who also is involved in claims against Swiss

-Swiss banks by Holocaust victims seeking assets seized by the Nazis.
+banks by Holocaust victims seeking assets seized by the Nazis.

 He believes the lawsuit is the first to seek

 compensation from an American company for alleged actions during the war.
+The

-last month.
-"The foreman was like a wild animal."
+foreman was like a wild animal."

 Eingang: Informations- und Beratungsstelle fuer NS-Verfolgte